Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 You would not want a goal that says, ” will improve in reading.”
 This is not a data driven goal, and it is highly subject to the observer’s opinion about whether improvement has actually occurred or not.
 Often, the school will claim there has been progress, but the parents see no observable progress.

-Once you’ve picked verifiable, data-driven measures for your child’s reading goals, choose a reasonable amount of progress for your child.
+Once you’ve picked verifiable, data-driven measures for your child’s IEP goals for reading, choose a reasonable amount of progress for your child.
 Generally speaking, you’d like your child to make at least one year of academic progress per academic year.
-If your child’s goals are less than one year per year, then your child will fall further behind academically.
+If your child’s IEP goals for reading are less than one year of progress per school year, then your child will fall further behind academically.

-Step 3) State Your Child’s Goal as a Positive Accomplishment:
+Step 3) You’ll Want To State Your Child’s IEP goals for reading as a Positive Accomplishment:

 State what your child WILL achieve in definitive, progress-based terms.
 State a goal similarly to this: